almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 ### your next level life

 * use your superpowers in your elevator speech
-* you can accelerate your career whe nyou are uncomfortable. expand your horizons = growth
+* you can accelerate your career when you are uncomfortable. expand your horizons = growth
 * bring your true self to work. being authentic will make people question who you really are
 * have different levels of friends when building your network